 Students must arrive on or before the posted start date and stay through the posted end date of the program.
 Dates will be posted at the top of this page.
 WPI housing will be available from the start date to the end date.
 If students plan to arrange any personal travel before or after the program, they will be responsible for arranging and paying for their own housing.

 Students complete three one-third units to earn one unit of academic credit with studies in Arabic language, culture, and history.
 Their capstone project will involve learning from Moroccans about shared values, Islam, similarities and differences in popular culture, the effects of globalization, and other important contemporary issues.
-Previous projects have included:
+Previous projects have:

 - Created a podcast studying traditional Berber music styles

-- Developed a website with a virtual tour of traditional Moroccan homes (from the year prior to mine, but I think that was what she did and it was really cool)
+- Developed a website with a virtual tour of traditional Moroccan homes

 - Evaluated the differences between Moroccan and American wedding traditions

 Students will be billed the following fees by WPI for the WPI semester they are away.
 These will be billed to you on the regular WPI billing cycle (i.e. Fall semester, and Spring semester).